Advisory Board for Remembrance Culture

 The focus of the advisory board is on the assessment of submissions for new "points in time", the review of contaminated street names and the erection of new memorial plaques, monuments and outdoor sculptures.

-• Niko Hofinger (Innsbruck City Archives)
+• Niko Hofinger (Innsbruck City Archive)

 • SSc Mag.a Dr.in Ingrid Böhler (Head of the Institute for Contemporary History, Leopold-Franzens-University Innsbruck)